RachelFurlong-dev/bug-match-M2/README.md

 "**_As a visiting user, I would like to_** _______________"

 - play a memory game that is visually engaging and educational:
-I have created a set of insect robot images using Stable Diffusion designed to make the game appealing and fun for children to use.
+I have created a set of insect robot images designed to make the game appealing and fun for children to use.
 The images can be viewed in the folder [here](/assets/img/).

 - easily understand how to play the game:
 Instructions on how to play the game are included above the grid of images.

 ![View](/docs/manual-testing/user-stories-start.png)

-- see my progress:
+- see progress:
 The scoreboard rewards the user with a point every time there is a match.

 ![View](/docs/manual-testing/user-stories-end.png)